MIll Hill Planning Today

 New access road and car parking facilities with maintenance shed, Barnet Cemetery And Memorial Gardens, Milespit Hill, London NW7 2RR: Application 14/08161/FUL

 An application was made for a Mausoleum building in the Green Belt, which caused considerable local concern and to which the Society objected.
-The application has been withdrawn and we await further developments.Subsequently an application for a cemetery infrastructure was refused in October 2015.
-There has been an appeal the result of which is still awaited.
+The application has been withdrawn and we await further developments.Subsequently an application for the cemetery infrastructure without the mausoleum was refused in October 2015.
+There has been an appeal the result of which is now known.
+The appliant's appeal was upheld and so the new internal road, parking area and maintenance shed can go ahead.
+Access to the cemetery area will have to be through the adjacent Westminster Cemetery site.
+The proposed new acccess onto Milespit Hill was an issue and the Inspector has ruled that this should be used only in emergencies, and not as a regular point of accrss.

 Mill Hill East - Millbrook Park